Krantisinh/the-todo-project/README.md

 4) Add a script to run tsc in watch mode
 5) Once npm run tsc is run, it'll convert any ts file in the `include` destination to js file.
 If sourceMaps option is set in tsconfig file, then corresponding source map will be generated.

+Observation:
+If you type safe your code properly, unit testing becomes easy.
+Lot of edge cases automatically get taken care of.